aionrobotics/docs/docs/ros-robot-configuration.rst

 This will print a list of input devices.
 The Joystick will show up as ``jsX`` or, ``js0`` in our example.

-- Test Joystick:
+- Verify Joystick:
 ::

-  jstest /dev/input/js0
+  sudo apt-get install jstest-gtk jstest /dev/input/js0

 Joystick readings will print to screen. press ctrl-q to stop process

-- Map Joystick to match ROS:
+- To calibrate or map joystick:
 ::

-  gstest-gtk /dev/input/js0
+  jstest-gtk /dev/input/js0

 .. tip:: If ssh into TX2 you must first export the display to your remote machine.
+Install jstest-gtk if needed.

 To do so:
 ::